An iOS studio · iPad & iPhone · free during beta

 The hard part isn’t picking up the pencil.
 The hard part is getting useful feedback often enough to actually improve.
 Most artists have one critique partner if they’re lucky, an art-school teacher if they were lucky earlier, or a feed of strangers who don’t know what you were trying to do.

 DrawEvolve is a working studio in your pocket.
 Real brushes.
 Real layers.
-A coach who knows what you asked it to watch for, and remembers what it said last time.
+Critics who know what you asked them to watch for, and a coach who remembers what they said last time.

 “I built DrawEvolve because I wanted a teacher who remembered what they said last week, and didn’t have one.”